KHVU

-KHVU (91.7 FM, "Vida Unida 91.7") is a non-commercial radio station in Houston, Texas.
-It is owned by Hope Media Group, which owns Christian AC-formatted KSBJ, and airs a Spanish-language Christian adult contemporary radio format.
-The studios and offices are on Treble Drive in Humble, Texas, near Bush Intercontinental Airport, and the transmitter is located off Sorters McClellan Road in Porter.
+KHVU (91.7 FM, "Vida Unida 91.7") is a non-commercial radio station licensed to Houston, Texas, United States, serving Greater Houston.
+Owned by Hope Media Group, it airs a Spanish-language Christian adult contemporary format, with studios on Treble Drive in Humble, Texas, near Bush Intercontinental Airport, and the transmitter is located off Sorters McClellan Road in Porter.

 The 91.7 frequency was established by Rice University as student-run KTRU.
 Rice sold the station in 2010 to the University of Houston, which ran it as classical music outlet KUHA.
 Due to chronic lack of listener support, UH sold it to KSBJ, which first installed a Christian hip-hop format, before later changing the station to its current Spanish Christian programming.

 History

 Rice University

 On May 20, 1971, the station first signed on as KTRU, operated by Rice University.
 Studios were located in Sid Richardson College on the Rice campus.
 Initially broadcasting at 10 watts, the students engineered an increase to 340 watts in April 1974 and 650 watts in October 1980.

 The broadcast day also increased from the initial evening-only hours to 10 to 12 hours a day on weekdays and most of the weekend.
 In 1981, the station expanded its broadcast hours to 24 hours per day.
 In 1987, a major expansion of the student center was completed and the station's studios were relocated to the 2nd floor of the Ley Student Center.

 In 1991, the station's transmitter was moved to the north of Houston, increasing in power to 50,000 watts.
 The station was presented with an operating endowment by Mike Stude, the owner of Houston-area radio station 92.1 KRTS (now KROI) and an heir of the founders of Brown & Root.
 This move enabled Stude's station, which aired classical music, to increase from 3,000 watts to 50,000 watts without interfering with KTRU's signal.